FKM: Applications

 They are suitable for the production of wearables, due to low wear and discoloration even during prolonged lifetimes in contact with skin oils and frequent exposure to light, while guaranteeing high comfort and stain resistance;

 The automotive industry represents their main application sector, where constant reach for higher efficiencies push manufacturers towards high-performing materials.
 An example are FKM o-rings used as an upgrade to the original neoprene seals on Corvair pushrod tubes that deteriorated under the high heat produced by the engine, allowing oil leakage.
 FKM tubing or lined hoses are commonly recommended in automotive and other transportation fuel applications when high concentrations of biodiesel are required.
 Studies indicate that types B and F (FKM- GBL-S and FKM-GF-S) are more resistant to acidic biodiesel.
 (This is because biodiesel fuel is unstable and oxidizing.)

-FKM O-rings have been used safely for some time in SCUBA diving by divers using gas blends referred to as nitrox.
+FKM O-rings have been used safely for some time in scuba diving by divers using gas blends referred to as nitrox.
 FKMs are used because they have a lower probability of catching fire, even with the increased percentages of oxygen found in nitrox.
 They are also less susceptible to decay under increased oxygen conditions.

 While these materials have a wide range of applications, their cost is prohibitive when compared to other types of elastomers, meaning that their adoption must be justified by the need for outstanding performance (as in the aerospace sector) and is inadvisable for low-cost products.

+FKM rubber is widely used in the watch strap industry due to its superior resistance to chemicals, extreme temperatures, and wear.
+It is commonly found in premium aftermarket watch straps, offering durability and a comfortable fit.

 FKM/butyl gloves are highly impermeable to many strong organic solvents that would destroy or permeate commonly used gloves (such as those made with nitriles).